Many product organizations have stopped focusing on being data-driven, and are pivoting towards being data-informed instead.

 At this point, our customer researcher called out that when we had interviewed customers, they looked for products like ours by word of mouth.

-Acting on her insight, we changed our ads to focus on online referrals.
+Acting on their insight, we changed our ads to focus on online referrals.
 Yet, our product offering still wasn’t gaining traction.

 We kept running experiments over the next month.
-We optimized lead volume, we optimized impressions, we reduced the bounce rate, we increased the time on page.
+We optimized lead volume, we optimized impressions, we reduced the bounce rate, we increased the on-page time.
 Just about every metric we wanted was going up except for the most important one - prospects who would actually buy our product.

 Strategy #4: Channel Exploration